jmnis/speechtranslate.io/README.md

-# adni.io
+# SpeechTranslate
-Real-time translation engine powered by azure engine speech
+SpeechTranslate provides a real-time translation engine powered by azure engine speech.
+You will need a valid Microsoft Azure Subscription Key related to a Speech Service ressource.
+You can find details about how to create a Speech Service ressource and to generate a Microsoft Azure Subscription Key.

 # Commands
 CTRL + R: Start/Stop recording